brian14708/wh-briefings/statements-releases/2021-11/2021-11-20-statement-by-president-biden-on-transgender-day-of-remembrance.md

 modified_time: 2021-11-19 19:17:52-05:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/11/20/statement-by-president-biden-on-transgender-day-of-remembrance/
 published_time: 2021-11-20 09:00:00-05:00
-title: Statement by President Biden on Transgender Day of Remembrance
+title: "Statement by President\_Biden on Transgender Day of\_Remembrance"
 ---

 This year, at least 46 transgender individuals in this country—and